 Medical, Health and Condition-Specific Information Resources

-“Supporting Individuals with Autism through Uncertain Times” toolkit
+“Supporting Individuals with Autism through Uncertain Times” Timely Toolkits

-The “Supporting Individuals with Autism through Uncertain Times” online toolkit is from an interdisciplinary team at the University of North Carolina at Chapel Hill to help families and caregivers supporting individuals with autism during the COVID-19 epidemic.
+The “Supporting Individuals with Autism through Uncertain Times” online toolkit was created by an interdisciplinary team at the University of North Carolina at Chapel Hill to help families and caregivers supporting individuals with autism during the COVID-19 pandemic.

 “What Heart Patients Should Know About Coronavirus”